Mashed Sweet Potatoes

 Sweet potato mash a-mazing-ness

 Don’t wait until the holidays to make mashed sweet potatoes.
 You’d be robbing yourself of delicious joy!
-Make these easy mashed sweet potatoes any time of the year because they’re easy, creamy and so amazingly delicious.
+Make these easy potatoes any time of the year because they’re easy, creamy and so amazingly delicious.

-They are always gone in minutes.
-How could they not be?
 Everything about this recipe is a winner.
-You can taste the touch of spice and sweet syrup mixed in with the potatoes.
-That first bite just melts in your mouth.
-I can almost taste it just writing about it!
+You can taste the touch of spice and sweet syrup mixed in with the potatoes, and we hope you agree!

 Cubes of uncooked sweet potatoes on cutting board